knpuniversity/php-beginner-series/knpu/if-statement.rst

         echo $cutePet['age'];
     }

 Try it!
-Oh now, a terrible error!
+Oh man, a terrible error!

     TODO - fill in error